 Is our ministry plan from January to December?

 No. We use a fiscal year rather than a calendar year.
 Our budget starts September 1 and ends August 31.
 With December being the largest giving month, with the fiscal year it places that month in the middle of our ministry plan and allows us to better allocate income and spending for the whole year.
 In a church setting and using the calendar year, December is the last month of your year and that can make it difficult to plan.

 Who creates the ministry plan and monitors it?

 There are many groups and people that create the ministry plan.
 Each minister is responsible for their area and includes committees and lay persons to assist them in their planning.
 By the time you add up all the departments there may be close to a hundred people involved in the process.
 Once compiled, the ministry plan gets reviewed by the Deacons of the church, the staff, the Finance Committee, and then to the church for adoption.

 Are audits done at Columbus Avenue?

-That is s great question to ask.
+That is a great question to ask.
 Yes!
-We use the services of an outside Independence accounting firm to look at our books annually.
+We use the services of an outside independent accounting firm to look at our books annually.
 There are actually three levels of financial accountability; audits, reviews, and compilations.
 An audit s a full blown look at all aspects of the financial operation of the church and will take longer and cost more than the others.
 A review is slightly less of a look and does not dig as deep as an audit and costs less.
 A compilation is a brief overview and look of accounting practices.
 At Columbus we have many full audits under our belt and many reviews and one compilation.
-At the direction of the Finance Committee, we choose each year on the level that is needed.
+At the direction of the Finance Committee, we choose each year the level that is needed.
 As a member of Columbus, you can rest assured we desire the best accountability practice and using an independent accounting firm ensures we achieve that.